zammad/zammad-documentation/appendix-repo-file.rst

 Package Repo Files
 ******************

-Recently our packaging service provider (_packager.io: http://www.packager.io/) did an improvment to the package distribution which cause the need to update your Zammad repo file (e. g. /etc/apt/sources.list.d/zammad.list or  /etc/yum.repos.d/zammad.repo) on your operating system.
+Recently our packaging service provider (packager.io: http://www.packager.io/) improved its package distribution which makes it necessary that you update your Zammad repo file (e. g. /etc/apt/sources.list.d/zammad.list or /etc/yum.repos.d/zammad.repo) on your operating system.

 For more background information see: https://blog.packager.io/posts/24-change-of-repository-urls

-Here the following commands to update your Zammad repo file:
+Please use the following commands to update your Zammad repo file:

 CentOS 7